 Yu Xuanji, a freethinking young scholar, becomes a Taoist priestess to avoid the traditional roles designated to her as a woman by the society during the Tang Dynasty.
 However, while this allows Yu to continue her studies and to achieve fame as a poet, her affairs with a wandering swordsman and her maid gradually lead her to scandal and self-destruction.
 Turning the usual gender roles on their heads, the film is powerful tale of desire and rebellion that plays out against a backdrop of sensual visual poetry.

 This screening is in partnership with the Chinese Cinema Project and Focus Hong Kong.
-Supported by the Hong Kong Economic Trade Office London.
 Courtesy of Celestial Pictures Limited.
 In Cantonese with Chinese and English subtitles.

 The screening on Sunday 13 April will be followed by an in-person or Zoom Q&A with director Sophia Exarhou.